 I have been inundated with questions about the bench press.
 While far from a good bench presser, here are some tips/tricks that I’ve written over the past year or so.
-Eat up.

 The popularity of the bench press needs no introduction – it’s the Prom King, captain of the football team and is banging the hottest cheerleader.
 Besides questions on accessory work, the bench press and how to increase it (and jelquing does not work) is the top question I get asked.
 But anytime I give advice to someone they respond with a host of reasons why it won’t work for them.

 So let’s present some of the best ways to increase your bench press, the excuses and then responses to the excuses.

 1. Gain Weight – by far the best, most effective and easiest way to increase your bench press.
 You put on weight, you put weight on the bar.
 Works like a Viagra/Cialis speedball.

 Excuse #1 – “I’m already fat and I need to lose weight.”

 – if your goal is to lose weight, then you should focus on that.
 The focus should not be on increasing your bench press.
 You can’t serve two masters, at least not for very long.